PEXANE2/azure-docs.tr-tr/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

 ## <a name="validate-the-connection-to-your-database-server"></a>Veritabanı sunucunuza yönelik bağlantıyı doğrulama

-Azure SQL veritabanı sunucunuzu doğrulamak için aşağıdaki betiği ekleyin:
+Bağlantıyı doğrulamak için aşağıdaki betiği ekleyin:

 ```powershell
 # Validate only if you're using SSISDB